dingxin-tech/presto-alibaba-maxcompute-connector/README.md

 Before using the MaxCompute connector, ensure the following conditions are met:

-- Access permissions: Ensure you have valid access rights to a MaxCompute project and that you have obtained the necessary authentication credentials.
+- Access permissions: You must have valid access rights to a MaxCompute project and the necessary authentication credentials for that project.
 - Network setup: For stable data transmission, the use of Aliyun VPC network is recommended.
 See the [MaxCompute Network Configuration Guide](https://help.aliyun.com/zh/maxcompute/user-guide/network-connection-process) for more information.
 - Resource group configuration: Possession of an exclusive Tunnel resource group is required.
 Note: MaxCompute currently allows access to shared resource groups, but this could